mrbhanukab/Facebook-Backupper/ReadMe.md

 # Facebook Album Downloader

 This Python script uses Selenium and BeautifulSoup to download Facebook albums.
-The script was originally created to backup the latest 60 albums from the [old ICPS Facebook page](https://www.facebook.com/isipathanaphotography) to a [new page](https://www.facebook.com/profile.php?id=100092021438896).
+The script was originally created to backup the latest 60 albums from the [old ICPS Facebook page](https://www.facebook.com/isipathanaphotography) to the [new page](https://www.facebook.com/profile.php?id=100092021438896).

+**Note** :- I created this script to solve an immediate problem and meet a pressing need.
+Since I had limited time due to my A/L examination, the code was not optimized or designed with best practices in mind.
+My primary goal was to get the job done as quickly as possible, and I did not have the luxury of dedicating extra time to make it more elegant or efficient.
+Therefore, the code might be difficult to read, not scalable, or prone to errors.
+Despite its limitations, it served its purpose and allowed me to complete the task at hand.

 ## Prerequisites